PRE Breeding Approval – GRADING Stallions & Mares

 VENUE & DATES

-The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but for 2017 we have CHANGED the format of the UK Grading.
-This year there is just ONE Venue in the Centre of the UK with THREE Days of Grading Evaluations on the 26th, 27th & 28th JUNE 2017.
+The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but in 2017 we CHANGED the format of the UK Grading, and it was a great success.
+This year, 2018 we will follow the same format with just ONE Venue in the Centre of the UK holding THREE Days of Grading Evaluations on the 20th, 21st & 22nd AUGUST 2018.
 The central Venue will allow more horses to be Graded each day.

-The next Basic Grading will be late summer/autumn 2018.
-We expect the Basic Grading annual Autumn Event, allowing breeders and owners to spend all summer preparing their horses for this important event in their horse’s lives.
+We expect the Basic Grading to become an stabilised as an Autumn Event, probably in early September from 2019 onwards, allowing breeders and owners to spend all summer preparing their horses for this important event in their horse’s lives.

 NEW FAULTS ADDED TO TO THE DISQUALIFYING FAULTS & THE VERY SERIOUS/ SERIOUS FAULTS LISTS

 APRIL 2017 – A NEW PRE BREED STANDARD HAS BEEN PUBLISHED by the Spanish Government.
 It has increased the seriousness of many faults, and added some new ones.
-Currently there is no access to the new 2017 Grading Assessment document so we have amended this Grading Criteria with the new information available from the new PRE Breed Standard, but the information below must be taken as a Guidline and not Definitive.
+We have amended this page of Grading Criteria with the new information available from the new PRE Breed Standard, but the information below must be taken as a Guidline and not Definitive.

 Melanomas in the perineum have been added as a SERIOUS FAULT